numanqmr/react-native-boilerplate-typescript/README.md

 ## Description

 The boilerpate code is added in order to assist a new project without having to worry about project architecture.
-It has react-navigation, context implementation with reducer, async storage, and axios integrated with basic navigation and sample API call and basic project structure to follow.
+It has react-navigation, context implementation with reducer, async storage, axios integrated with sample API call and basic project structure to follow.

 ## Getting Started